top of page

 Our bodies are built from 375 MB of data

-All the genetic information in each of our cells amounts to about 1.5 GB.
+All our cells' genetic information amounts to about 1.5 GB.
 Each of our cells contains the same DNA, so it's not like each cell provides its own new information.
 1.5 GB is all we get.
 However, about 75% of that genetic information is so severely out-of-date (from the “cavemen” days and before) that it is not currently used.
 Therefore, only about 375 MB of information is used to define every part of our bodies.
 Compare our 375 MB of genetic data to a Microsoft Office 365 download of about 3,000 MB.
 How can we be designed from about one-eighth the information needed for Microsoft Office 365?

 Consider these astronomical numbers: